dev-DorMammun/phero-assignment-05/readme.md

 because item2 is inside ul, and then ul is inside body.
 This way, it tracks item-2 to the top of the document tree.

 ### **4. What is Event Delegation in JavaScript?
 Why is it useful?**

+Event Delegation is technique of attaching one event listener on a parent instead of many on children.

+On the previous example, instead of attaching event listener in every item the ul contains, we can simply attach an event listener to the parent ul.

+This technique is used to boost performance as it has to read and execute less amount of code.

+### **5. What is the difference between preventDefault() and stopPropagation() methods?**

+- **preventDefault()** : This method prevents the default behaviour of an element in the document and **DOES NOT** stop event bubbling.
+- **stopPropagation()** : This method stops event bubbling at the very element it is triggered.
+The event only occurs at the element it is triggered, it doesn't propagate to the roots of that element.
+It also allows the default behaviour of an element, unlike preventDefault() method.